nedwin/blog/_posts/2017-02-27-the-5-minute-logo.md

+---
+layout: post
-# The 5 minute logo
+title:  "The 5 minute logo"
+---

 ## One of the great things about side projects is that you get to try on hats that you normally wouldn’t get to in your regular job.
 Like branding.